adamh-broad/single_cell_intestine/Analysis.md

 Analysis of the droplet-based dataset of normal IECs (7,126 cells)
 ================

-### Load required R packages
+# Load required R packages
-# can be install using 'install.package'
+### can be installed using 'install.package'
 ```{r load_libraries, eval=FALSE}
 library(NMF)
 library(rsvd)